irisbites

 Where it's strong

-Free tier.
-Free Hobby plan handles real traffic for personal projects.
-You can ship a side project and pay $0 until it gets actual users.
+Free tier that ships real projects.
+The Hobby plan handles meaningful personal-project traffic at no cost, including HTTPS, preview deploys, and serverless functions.
+You can launch a side project and pay nothing until it has actual users.

 Where it's weak